← Back to all posts

 I have been to a lot of holiday parties.
 Most of them blur together into a haze of red plastic cups, a playlist that peaked with "All I Want for Christmas Is You," and a cheese platter from the grocery store deli section.
 Fine.
 Forgettable.

-If you are planning a holiday party this year, whether it is a Christmas celebration, a Friendsmas, or a general end-of-year blowout, here are seven ideas that will make yours the one people actually remember.
+If you are hosting this year, whether it is a Christmas dinner or a low-key Friendsmas, here are seven holiday party ideas that will make yours the one people actually remember.

 A beautifully decorated living room with warm string lights, a festive holiday table setting, evergreen garlands, and candles casting a golden glow